Michelle Hoover, Guest

 I went years just focusing on diet while keeping stressors in my life such as stressful people, stressful jobs, overly intense exercise, and so forth.
 I was cleaning up diet, but I was still having flares, anxiety and experiencing unnecessary stress.
 Diet wasn’t enough to cut out my stressful side job or draining relationships, nor will it ever be.

-Though diet is incredibly healing, and necessary for addressing Hashimoto’s disease, it doesn’t stop there.
+Though diet is incredibly healing and necessary for addressing Hashimoto’s disease, it doesn’t stop there.
 I wrote all about this in my previous blog post, but in summary here are some of the lifestyle factors outside of diet that I addressed beyond diet and why…

 - Stress produces a lovely hormone called “cortisol”.
 Cortisol is an emergency hormone that our body takes very, very seriously.
 The precursor hormone for cortisol is called “pregnenolone”.
 This is also the precursor hormone for estrogen, testosterone, and others that also play into the delicate balance of thyroid hormone.
-If you system is overloaded with cortisol, pregnenolone essentially gets diverted away from other hormones and only produces cortisol seeing as its an emergency hormone.
+If your system is overloaded with cortisol, pregnenolone essentially gets diverted away from other hormones and only produces cortisol seeing as its an emergency hormone.
 This is called the “pregnenolone steal”, and it severely throws off the balance of our hormones which only hurts thyroid function and quality of life further.
 I know what you’re thinking… “But I can’t quit my super stressful job that has me working 80 hour weeks!”.
 If it’s affecting your quality of life that much that you’re constantly stressed, it’s time to think deeper into that one.

 Relationships and support system